pyinstaller/pyinstaller.github.io/index.rst

 Welcome to PyInstaller official website
 =============================================

+.. container:: sidenote bold

+  If you have problems to get your application running, please have a look at `If Things Go Wrong`_ and `How to Report Bugs`_, which will help us a lot on solving the bug.

 PyInstaller is a program that converts (packages) Python programs into stand-alone executables, under Windows, Linux, Mac OS X, Solaris and AIX.
 Its main advantages over similar tools are that PyInstaller